Parenting disputes about vaccinations

 Even if the Court generally tends to favour vaccination, the Court views each case in relation to each particular child and why it would be in a child’s best interests to be vaccinated or not to be vaccinated.

-The Court also does not tend to look favourably on parents that vaccinate their children without the knowledge or consent of the other parent because it reflects on that parent’s attitude to the responsibility of parenthood and their parenting capacity.
-This, in turn, can affect other decisions in parenting disputes such as whether one parent should be granted sole parental responsibility regarding a child’s long-term issues or where a child lives, etc
+The Court also does not tend to look favourably on parents who vaccinate their children without the knowledge or consent of the other parent because it reflects on that parent’s attitude to the responsibility of parenthood and their parenting capacity.
+This, in turn, can affect other decisions in parenting disputes, such as whether one parent should be granted sole parental responsibility regarding a child’s long-term issues or where a child lives, etc.

 Contacting Smith Family Law